San José Public Library Temporary Closure

 Though our library locations remain temporarily closed, SJPL members can now request items from our physical collection using our new and contactless service, SJPL Express Pickup.

-This new service is available Monday-Saturday from 1-6 p.m. at select library locations.
+This new service is available Monday-Saturday from 1-6 p.m. at all library locations except Mount Pleasant Branch.

 We appreciate your patience and support.